ishikota/PyPokerEngine/docs/sources/tutorial/simulate_the_game_by_emulator.md

 ### Start simulation and get updated game state object

 Ok, everything is ready.
-Now you can progress and stop the game as you want by these methods.
+Now you can progress or stop the game as you want by these methods.

 - `emulator.apply_action(game_state, action, bet_amount)`
     - Use this method if you want to progress the game step-by-step.